AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/enable-pwa.md

 ## Introduction {#introduction}

-[Progressive web apps (PWAs)](https://web.dev/progressive-web-apps/) enable immersive app-like experiences for AEM sites by allowing them to be stored locally on a user's machine and be accessible offline.
-A user could browsing a site while on-the-go and lose the internet connection.
+[Progressive web apps (PWAs)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) enable immersive app-like experiences for AEM sites by allowing them to be stored locally on a user's machine and be accessible offline.
+A user could browse a site while on-the-go and lose the internet connection.
 PWAs allow seamless experiences even if the network is lost or unstable.

 Instead of requiring any re-coding of the site, a content author is able to configure PWA properties as an additional tab in the [page properties](/help/sites-cloud/authoring/fundamentals/page-properties.md) of a site.

-* When saved or published, this configuration riggers an event handler that writes out the manifest and service worker that enhances the site to become a PWA.
+* When saved or published, this configuration triggers an event handler that writes out the [manifest files](https://developer.mozilla.org/en-US/docs/Web/Manifest) and [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) that enhances the site to become a PWA.
-* The manifest and service worker are stored in context aware configuration applicable to the site.
+* The manifest and service worker are stored in [context aware configuration](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/context-aware-configs.html) applicable to the site.
 Sling mappings are also maintained to ensure that service worker is served from the root of the application to enable proxying content allowing offline capabilities within the app.

 In the end the user has a local copy of the site, giving an app-like experience even without an internet connection.

+>[!NOTE]
+>
+>Progressive web apps are an evolving technology and support for local app installation [depends on which browser you use.](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Summary)

 ## Prerequisites {#prerequisites}